-- Then bring your feet back under the hips and jump up as explosively as possible as you tuck your knees in toward your chest.
+- Bring your feet back under your hips and jump up as explosively as possible as you tuck your knees in toward your chest.

-- Make sure to land softly with your hips back and knees out before you go into the next rep.
+- Make sure to land softly with your hips back and knees slightly bent before you go into the next rep.

 11. Rotational-Jump Burpee

 - Again, you’ll complete a burpee up through the push-up.